-Examples of Duties This recruitment is being established to obtain a current eligible list for both full time and Extra-Help vacancies.
-Extra-Help pay rate is up to a maximum of $14.46 per hour.
-Extra-Help employees are not entitled to County benefits and are limited to a maximum of 25 hours per week.
+Examples of Duties This recruitment is being established to obtain a current eligible list for both Full time and Extra-Help vacancies.
+Extra-Help are not entitled to county benefits and are limited to a maximum of 25 hours per week.
+Extra-Help pay is $15.95 per hour.
 Duties may include, but are not limited to the following:

 - Monitor building security and safety by performing such tasks as locking doors after operating hours and checking electrical appliance use to ensure that hazards are not created.

 - Conducts major cleaning of assigned facilities.

 - Service, clean, and supply restrooms, empties and cleans waste receptacles.

 - Clean building floors by sweeping, mopping, scrubbing, or vacuuming them.